CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

     same fragment in the depth buffer, depth buffer locations must be locked while comparing the old and new fragment depths and (possibly) writing into it.
+    * The `flower.obj` test file is good for testing race conditions.
 * A depth buffer for storing and depth testing fragments.
   * `FragmentOut[width][height] depthbuffer`
   * An array of `fragment` objects.